Thanks for allowing me to utilize your program!

 Spain has a rich artistic heritage.

 Prominent artists include Picasso, El Greco, Velazquez, Goya, Picasso, Juan Gris, Joan Miro, and Salvador Dali.

 Spain's architecture ranges widely: prehistoric monuments; Roman ruins; Islamic marvels such as the Alhambra; Gothic cathedrals; castles and palaces; and Gaudi's many works of wonder.

 One of the world's greatest works of fiction is the 17th-century novel Don Quijote de la Mancha, written by Spain's Miguel de Cervantes.

 Important 20th-century writers include Miguel de Unamuno, Federico Garcia Lorca, and Camilo Jose Cela (winner of the 1989 Nobel Prize for literature).

 Spain is the second largest country in western Europe, after France, and has the eighth largest economy in the world.

-The official language is Spanish (Castilian Spanish) although other languages are spoken regionally, including Catalan (in Barcelona), Galician and Basque.
+The official language is Spanish (Castilian Spanish) although other languages are spoken regionally, including Catalan, Galician and Basque.